|← Chapter 9·||Turning Signs (Contents)||References||gnoxic home|

 The closure of the meaning circuit, which enables the current to flow in/around the hermeneutic circle through the reciprocity of practice and perception, also enables the spiralling growth of what we call cognition or thought.
 Since all thought is in signs, as Peirce affirmed (EP1:24), a cognitive process is a semiosic process.
 But Peirce's concept of thought is both broader and deeper than the common usage of the word.

 computation only transfers extrinsically imposed constraints from substrate to substrate, while cognition (semiosis) generates intrinsic constraints that have a capacity to propagate and self-organize.
 The difference between computation and mind is a difference in the source of these formal properties.
 In computation, the critical formal properties are descriptive distinctions based on the selected features of a given mechanism.
-In cognition, they are distinctive regularities which are generated by recursive dynamics, and which progressively amplify and propagate constraints to other regions of the nervous system.This of course refers to the dialogue within the brain, which for a symbolic species like ourselves is continuously informed (constrained) by participation in the dialogue which constitutes the community of minds.
+In cognition, they are distinctive regularities which are generated by recursive dynamics, and which progressively amplify and propagate constraints to other regions of the nervous system.This refers to the dialogue within the system, which for a symbolic species like ourselves is continuously informed (constrained) by participation in the dialogue which constitutes the community of minds.
 Thoughts uttered and interpreted in that dialogue also propagate constraints (information) from mind to mind, body to body and brain to brain through the circular causality of the meaning cycle.
 This is possible because thought has generality: the same thought can be shared by many people in many situations, just as a single law of nature governs (regulates) a whole range of events.
-It is, as Gregory Bateson (1979, 8) put it, the ‘pattern that connects.’— Deacon 2011, 498
+It is, as Gregory Bateson (1979, 8) put it, the ‘pattern that connects’ or relates things to one another.— Deacon 2011, 498

 Thirdness is found wherever one thing brings about a Secondness between two things.
 In all such cases, it will be found that Thought plays a part.
 By thought is meant something like the meaning of a word, which may be “embodied in,” that is, may govern, this or that, but is not confined to any existent.
 Thought is often supposed to be something in consciousness; but on the contrary, it is impossible ever actually to be directly conscious of thought.
 It is something to which consciousness may conform, as a writing may conform to it.
 Thought is rather of the nature of a habit, which determines the suchness of that which may come into existence, when it does come into existence.
 Of such a habit one may be conscious of a symptom; but to speak of being directly conscious of a habit, as such, is nonsense.‘In a still fuller sense,’ Peirce went on to say, ‘Thirdness consists in the formation of a habit.’
 The formation of a habit is brought about by information in the Peircean sense of that word, formally defined as the logical product of breadth and depth.
 The breadth of a symbolic term or proposition is the range of things to which it refers, while its depth is its connectedness with the rest of the network of symbols which constitute the language or other symbol system.
 As explained above, the symbol system is syntactically closed but semantically open by virtue of its capacity for reference to previously unnoticed events, acts and facts, which broadens the universe of discourse.
 Thus the original recognition of a fact or event as an instance of a general form or type represents an increase of information.
 (Fuhrman 2010 gives a fuller explanation of this).— Peirce, EP2:269

 It is also possible for information to increase by growth in the depth factor, when new conceptual connections are formed within the Model or Innenwelt with no change in the breadth of reference involved in the symbol.
 This could also form or modify a habit, but would be experienced as the object of the symbol becoming more significant (since it is the object, and not semiosis itself, to which we pay attention when informed through semiosis).
-This is why ‘it is impossible ever actually to be directly conscious of thought,’ or of habit, although we do directly experience the changes in its immediate object as the “train of thought” rolls on.
+This is why ‘it is impossible ever actually to be directly conscious of thought,’ or of habit, although we do directly experience the changes in the felt significance of a thought-sign as the “train of thought” rolls on.
 Thus we are aware of the continuous current of time, punctuated by surprises but also governed by regularities which turn occurrences into recurrences.
-We also experience the continuing flow of practice which is informed by our habits, but subjectively driven by ‘will.’
+We also experience the continuing flow of practice which is informed by our habits, but subjectively driven by intent.
 Consciousness rides on the surface of this circular current, while experience itself runs deeper.

 Thus continuity, regularity, and significance are essentially the same idea with merely subsidiary differences.
 That this element is found in experience is shown by the fact that all experience involves time.
 Now the flow of time is conceived as continuous.
 No matter whether this continuity is a datum of sense, or a quasi-hypothesis imported by the mind into experience, or even an illusion; in any case it remains a direct experience.
 For experience is not what analysis discovers but the raw material upon which analysis works.
 This element then is an element of direct experience.Phaneroscopy, as the analysis of the phaneron into its ever-present elements, identifies this element as Thirdness – which is quite distinct from Firstness and Secondness, although none of the three can appear in a pure form in the absence of the other two.
 These are what Peirce called ‘the formal elements of the phaneron’ (CP 1.284), and in this respect they are entirely different from the chemical ‘elements’ (or from any set of categories into which things can be sorted by type).
 Thirdness as Thought or habit-formation involves the presence of past and future in the closure of potentiality with actuality.
 As soon as you realize that something has happened again, you must have some kind of concept which presently embraces a number of past events, recognizing them as all of a kind, and anticipates their possible recurrence in the future.
 The same applies to your intention to carry out any conceivable course of action.
 Indeed, seeing a connection of any kind between two different acts or events brings us into the universe of Thirdness (continuity, regularity, generality, significance, ..... ).— CP 7.535 (undated)